-level of few DAC units, with relatively large variations not only from MaPMT to MaPMT but also among the channels of a single MaPMT, as shown in the top plot of Fig. 22.
-As the readout uses a single threshold value per chip (or MaPMT), the channel-by-channel variation may effect the single channel efficiency in a way that would be complicated to correct for.
+readout uses a single threshold value per chip (or MaPMT), the channel by channel variation may effect the single channel efficiency in a way that would be complicated to correct for.
 Therefore, a grounding grid was realized by connecting all of the boards to the detector chassis with a copper wire.
 In this way, all of the components of the readout system, powered by the floating 5 V low-voltage lines, were properly referred to the same ground.
 This reduced the typical pedestal RMS down to about 1 DAC unit, a level comparable with the test bench results, as shown in the bottom plot of Fig. 22.

-Several tests were performed using cosmic rays at various stages of the electronics assembly.
+Several tests were performed at various stages of the electronics assembly, using cosmic rays.
 In the absence of a precise measure of the cosmic particle momentum, it was not possible to perform any study of the Cherenkov angle resolution.
 Nevertheless, cosmic runs allowed for the validation of the translation tables relating the electronics channels to the pixel positions, the development of the ring reconstruction software, the verification of the stability of the system, and the testing of the performance of the power supplies, cooling, readout, slow controls, and interlock services.
 After all planned tests were completed, the complete readout system was eventually transferred into the mechanical structure.

-Figure 23: The 2-cm-thick section of the aerogel mounted on the two RICH front mirrors.
+Figure 23: The 2-cm-thick section of the aerogel mounted on the two RICH frontal mirrors.
 Visible are the external aluminum frame and the black foam net that optically and mechanically isolates each tile from the others.

 The aerogel was the last element installed, being the most sensitive to the external conditions.
 For this reason, before its assembly, a test to verify the gas-tightness of the RICH vessel, temporarily completed with all of the closing panels, was performed.
-Each aerogel tile was inspected and mounted in a pre-selected location of the supporting structure, namely the front mirrors for the 2-cm tiles and the upper front panel for the 3-cm tiles.
+Each aerogel tile was inspected and mounted in a pre-selected location of the supporting structure, namely the frontal mirrors for the 2 cm tiles and the upper frontal panel for the 3 cm tiles.
 The location of each tile was determined in order to concentrate the tiles with the higher expected photon yield at forward polar angles where the particle identification requirements are most demanding.
-In addition, tiles with close optical properties were coupled in the same location of the double 3-cm layer.
+In addition, tiles with close optical properties were coupled in the same location of the double 3 cm layer.
 The tiles were secured in place by a net of nylon wires that ran along the edges and, on the side, by plastic bumpers covered by a thin foam layer to avoid damage to the aerogel.
-The tiles were also optically isolated from each585 other by using a thin layer of foam stretched around each tile.586 In fact, photons produced in one tile and propagating through587 an adjacent tile undergo surface effects that generally degrade588 the angular resolution.
-The foam is instrumental to avoid sharp589 edge contacts between the blocks that might originate cracks in the aerogel material.
-In addition, the foam net bonds the tiles590 together in forming a sole and stable layer.
-Figure 23 shows the591 front planar mirror system with the aerogel tiles fully installed.
-592
+The tiles were also optically isolated from each other by using a thin layer of foam stretched around each tile.
+In fact, photons produced in one tile and propagating through an adjacent tile undergo surface effects that generally degrade the angular resolution.
+The foam is instrumental to avoid sharp edge contacts between the blocks that might originate cracks in the aerogel material.
+In addition, the foam net bonds the tiles together in forming a sole and stable layer.
+Figure 23 shows the frontal planar mirror system with the aerogel tiles fully installed.

-During the assembly, the aerogel panels were maintained in593 a low-humidity atmosphere (around 20% relative humidity) to594 prevent moisture absorption.
-Once the assembly of all tileS595 was completed, the panels were quickly installed on the RICH596 vessel, the detector was sealed with all of the closing panels and597 a flow of purged nitrogen was started to minimize the exposure598 to the external environment conditions.
+During the assembly, the aerogel panels were maintained in a low-humidity atmosphere (around 20% relative humidity) to prevent moisture absorption.
+Once the assembly of all tiles was completed, the panels were quickly installed on the RICH vessel, the detector was sealed with all of the closing panels and a flow of purged nitrogen was started to minimize the exposure to the external weather conditions.